 Food & Beverage Entrepreneurship and Business Development

-During this program, the CoE Summer Scholar will work with experts from the New York State Center of Excellence for Food and Agriculture (CoE) to develop a food product using mycelium produced through fermentation inside the Fermentation Farming Lab at Cornell AgriTech.
+During this program, the CoE Summer Scholar will work with experts from the New York State Center of Excellence for Food and Agriculture (CoE) to develop a food product using mycelium produced via liquid fermentation using the resources of the Fermentation Farming Lab at Cornell AgriTech.
+The mycelium will then be processed via homogenization and dried using the technologies available at the Food Venture Center/Seneca Food Foundation Pilot Plant.

-With assistance from Dr. Bruno Xavier, director of the Fermentation Farming Lab, the scholar will develop a product of their choosing that utilizes mycelium as an ingredient.
-The scholar will then build a business with the goal of bringing the product to market.
+Using this high-protein powder, and with assistance from Dr. Bruno Xavier, director of the Fermentation Farming Lab, the scholar will develop a product of their choosing that utilizes mycelium protein extract as an ingredient.
+The scholar will then build a business plan with the goal of bringing the product to market.

 In the program, the scholar will learn about entrepreneurship, food and beverage production, general business operations, Cornell food and beverage research and technology, emerging food innovation and trends, regulatory compliance, government economic incentives, capital investments, business-to-business partnerships, supply chain issues, market research and other pertinent topics.